davidmalcolm/texi2rst/output/options-controlling-c++-dialect.rst

 .. option:: -fno-implicit-inline-templates

-  Dont emit code for implicit instantiations of inline templates, either.
+  Don't emit code for implicit instantiations of inline templates, either.
   The default is to handle inlines differently so that compiles with and without optimization need the same set of explicit instantiations.